Marianne Strauss

-Marianne Strauss (1923-1996) was a Jewish woman who was born in Essen, a city in the industrial region of western Germany.
+Marianne Strauss (1923–1996) was a Jewish woman who was born in Essen, a city in the industrial region of western Germany.
+During World War II, Marianne Strauß and her family faced deportation by the Gestapo.
+Marianne managed to escape and found refuge with members of a group called Bund.
+Society for Socialist Life, including Fritz and Maria Briel.
+She moved frequently to avoid detection and formed a close bond with the Briels.
+Marianne was eventually liberated by the U.S. Army in 1945.

 Early life

 Marianne was born in 1923 in Essen, a city in West Germany.
 She was born into a rich Jewish family.
-The father of the Strauss family was a very successful businessman, who did well even in times when everybody else in the countries was doing badly.
+The father of the Strauss family was a very successful businessman, who did well even in times when everybody else in the countries were doing poorly.
 Although the family feared what the policies of Adolf Hitler could do to them, they felt sheltered because they were wealthy and their region was more tolerant of Jews than the rest of the country.
-Marianne was shocked when she went to a German high school and experienced racism for the first time.
+Marianne was shocked when she went to a German high school and experienced antisemitism for the first time.